vearch/vearch/internal/engine/sdk/python/README.md

-# Vearch Python SDK
+# Vearch Engine Python SDK

-vearch python sdk and python wheel packages.
+vearch Engine python sdk and python wheel packages.

 ## Overview

 This repository shows vearch python sdk and provides scripts to create wheel packages for the vearch library.

-[python sdk api](./docs/APIPythonSDK.md) is the document of python sdk api.
+[Engine Python SDK](./docs/APIPythonSDK.md) is the document of python sdk api.
 Files in directory of python shows how the python sdk encapsulate vearch. setup.py is written for creating wheel packages for vearch.